Characters of the Final Fantasy IV series: Dr. Lugae

 Dr. Lugae is a mad scientist working for Rubicante.
 He is the self-proclaimed "brains behind Golbez's operation" and he turns Edge's parents into monsters even though Rubicante never gave him permission to do so.
 His bodyguard and master creation is Barnabas (バルナバ, Barunaba) (Balnab in the original SNES release).
 Should Barnabas become damaged enough to warrant the concern of Dr. Lugae, he will apply oil, and eventually mount the monster as a last resort, combining their powers.
 If Lugae is defeated before the player destroys Barnabas, then Barnabas will explode, damaging the party.
 Lugae later transforms into a cyborg-like creature with advanced weaponry.

 He reappears in The After Years as a revived guardian of the True Moon.

 Lugae appears in Final Fantasy XIV: Endwalker as a boss in the Tower of Babil.
 Like his original incarnation, Barnabas initially attacks him before warping away, and appears later as a cyborg.
 He later appears in the Hildibrand Manderville questline.
 Having survived his initial defeat, he sought to continue his work on artificial lifeforms, eventually taking interest in Hildibrand's near-invulnerability.
 He arranges a deal with a Hannish representative to bring the inspector's comatose body to him, but are stopped by his assistant Nashu and the player's Warrior of Light.
 After a dramatic awakening of Hildibrand's body, he destroys the scientist with his own shoulder-mounted missile, leaving only his head remaining.

 Later, his head is stolen by a thief in Radz-at-Han.
+He kidnaps Nashu and demands the Warrior to come to the Tower of Babil in exchange for her freedom, only to be confronted by Hildibrand and his father Godbert in the Warrior's place.
+The doctor is then defeated by the father-son duo, freeing Nashu.
+Afterwards, his head is recovered and later taken to a secret meeting in Thavnair where he plotted with someone against the Warrior, later attacking them, but is defeated by Hildibrand and his friends and is sent flying.